kimo-san/eazy-microbit-cpp/README.md

 ## Running
 1. Open the terminal from project's root folder.
 2. Type the following command.
-It will generated the hex-file in the project's folder.
+It will generate the hex-file in the project's folder.
 ```
 microbit-build <build_command>
 ```